radimurban/opt_methods_project/README.md

 2. generate children using mutation and crossover simplicity: again $N$ individuals
 3. define and check stopping criteria.
 If not met: goto 2 .

+Ideas:
+1. Finding the optimal allocation of resources in a supply chain to minimize costs and maximize efficiency.
+(Zdenek)
+2. Optimizing the design of an aircraft wing to maximize lift and minimize drag.
+(Radim)
+3. Designing a portfolio of investments that maximizes returns while minimizing risk.
+(Rene)